SumayKalra/cse15L-labreports-winter2024/index.md

 cat: lecture1: is a directory
 ```

+The current directory is '/home'.
 If you cat a directory you will get an error as a cat cannot print whatever is in that directory as it contains more files and possibly directories, however, it will tell you that it is a directory thus you can learn from your mistake and continue .
 This is an error

 <h3 id="custom-id">CAT File</h3>